-Kansas might not be the first state that comes to mind when you think travel radiology — but it should be.
-Between a growing network of trauma centers in Wichita, steady imaging volume across the Kansas City metro, and facilities that genuinely need experienced techs, there’s more here than wheat fields and flat highways.
+Kansas probably isn’t the first state that comes to mind when you think travel radiology.
+It should be.
+Wichita’s trauma network keeps growing, imaging volume across the Kansas City metro stays steady all year, and the facilities out here genuinely need experienced techs.
+There’s more to this state than wheat fields and flat highways.
 If you’ve got your ARRT and a couple years behind the Bucky, Kansas has contracts worth looking at.

-Junxion Med Staffing works with rad techs who want straight answers — not recruiter runaround.
-We’ll walk you through pay, housing, and licensure before you ever sign a contract.
+Junxion Med Staffing works with rad techs who want straight answers instead of recruiter runaround.
+We’ll walk you through what the pay actually looks like, how housing works, and where your licensure stands before you ever sign a contract.
 Browse our travel radiology tech opportunities to see what’s open right now, or check out the full list of travel healthcare jobs in Kansas across all specialties.

 Junxion was founded by a traveling surgical tech who knows that allied health specialties deserve more than what the big agencies offer.